balinterdi/rarwe-demo/README.md

   and destroyed on reload.
 * It strives to show idiomatic Ember and use ES2015 features, like destructuring and `let`.
-* It is Fastboot enabled and can thus even render without javascript.
-Try `curl http://demo.rockandrollwithemberjs.com/bands`
 * It is deployed on Heroku.

 ### Found a bug?